 Currently, Maine lives in a tiny green house where she spends time with her two cats, Chula and Lola.
 She loves tending her garden while Chula eats all the plants and Lola jumps and climbs the trees.
 Maine prefers to be barefoot while painting and singing in her studio.
 She is a pretty good cook and sweated several years near the oven and many pans.
 When not illustrating, she also enjoys swimming, writing, taking photos.

-Below are Maine's most recent projects, Si se mueve no es una cosa by Franco Vaccarini, El Gran circo de la granja by Ariel Puyelli & Tal vez alguien recuerde una valija verde by Adela Basch (Estrada), Tengo un Zombi by Sol Silvestre (Letra Impresa), Los Kape y Luz by Primer Ciclo (Kapelusz Norma), El Dragón Perezoso by Kenneth Grahame (Letra Impresa).
+Below are Maine's most recent projects, First Day Friends by Pat Brigandi (Seagrass Press), Si se mueve no es una cosa by Franco Vaccarini, El Gran circo de la granja by Ariel Puyelli & Tal vez alguien recuerde una valija verde by Adela Basch (Estrada), Tengo un Zombi by Sol Silvestre (Letra Impresa), Los Kape y Luz by Primer Ciclo (Kapelusz Norma), El Dragón Perezoso by Kenneth Grahame (Letra Impresa).

 See more of Maine's art: